elastic/apm/specs/agents/tracing-distributed-tracing.md

 representing the outgoing request.
 If (and only if) that span is not sampled, the `span-id` may instead be the `id` of the current transaction.

+HTTP/text format should be used for headers wherever possible.
+Only in cases where binary fields are necessary (such as in Kafka record headers) should binary fields be used.
+(See below for binary fields)

 ### Binary Fields